Olanetsoft/midnight-mcp/README.md

 By default, the MCP uses a **hosted API** for semantic search:

-- ✅ **Zero configuration** — just install and use
+- **Zero configuration** — just install and use
-- ✅ **Semantic search** works immediately
+- **Semantic search** works immediately
-- ✅ **No API keys** needed
+- **No API keys** needed

-> **📊 Quality Metrics**: To ensure the MCP stays accurate as Midnight's codebase evolves rapidly, we collect anonymous usage metrics (query counts, relevance scores) to monitor search quality.
+> **Quality Metrics**: To ensure the MCP stays accurate as Midnight's codebase evolves rapidly, we collect anonymous usage metrics (query counts, relevance scores) to monitor search quality.
 No query content or personal data is stored.
 This helps us identify when re-indexing is needed and improve results over time.

 ### Local Mode (Optional)